 All phases of GPM's operations are subject to environmental regulation in the various jurisdictions in which it operates.
 These regulations mandate, among other things, the maintenance of air and water quality standards and land reclamation.
 They also set forth limitations on the generation, transportation, storage and disposal of solid and hazardous waste.
 Environmental legislation is evolving in a manner which will require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
 There is no assurance that future changes in environmental regulation, if any, will not adversely affect the Company's operations.
-Environmental hazards may exist on the properties on which GPM holds interests that are unknown to the properties.
+Environmental hazards may exist on the properties on which GPM holds interests that are unknown to the Company at present and which have been caused by previous or existing owners or operators of the properties.
 Government approvals and permits are currently and may in the future be required in connection with the Company's operations.
 To the extent such approvals are required and not obtained, the Company may be curtailed or prohibited from proceeding with planned exploration or development of mineral properties.